ActianCorp/integration-platform-docs/docs/integration-manager/macros/editing-macros.md

 # Editing Macros

 :::note
-Only Admin users can edit Public macros.
+Only admin users can edit Public macros.
 :::

 To change the name, value, or description of an existing macro: